jhahnsheen/Note-Taker-v1/README.md

 As a web application, there is no need for installation and can be accessed anywhere you have an internet connection.

-You can find the application deployed [here on GitHub Pages](https://jhahnsheen.github.io/Note-Taker-v1/).
+You can find the application deployed [here on Heroku](https://bksb-note-taker.herokuapp.com/).

 ## Features